 - College, university, or academic medical center

-The survey also found that factors associated with higher salary levels include experience, education, specialty, practice area (food management, consultation and business, and education and research), self-employment, supervisory responsibility, budget responsibility and region of the country (East and West coasts earn the highest).
+The survey also found that factors associated with higher salary levels include experience, education, specialty, practice area (food management, consultation and business and education and research), self-employment, supervisory responsibility, budget responsibility and region of the country (East and West coasts earn the highest, undoubtedly because of cost of living adjustment).

-While the 2019 survey shows that RDNs who do not see patients/clients earn more than those who do, that is primarily attributable to the fact that those who do not see patients/clients have other characteristics that correlate with higher wages.
-For example, being faculty members or consultants, being involved in management and supervisory functions, and having budget authority.
+While the 2021 survey shows that RDNs working primarily outside direct patient/client care, that is attributable to the fact that these positions have other characteristics that correlate with higher wages.
+For example, being faculty members or consultants, being involved in management and supervisory functions and having budget authority.

 In other cases, salaries are set according to the market's demand for services and the perceived severity of need for those services.
-The Bureau of Labor Statistics reported that registered nurse jobs are expected to increase by 16% through 2024.
-The Bureau has predicted that jobs in the dietitian/nutritionist category will increase by approximately 11% between 2018 and 2028.
+The Bureau of Labor Statistics reported that registered nurse jobs are expected to increase by 16 percent through 2024.
+The bureau has predicted that jobs in the dietitian/nutritionist category will increase by approximately 11% between 2018 and 2028.

 RDNs are not able to compare their salaries to allied health professionals solely based upon similarity of education and experience.
 Those factors are not the sole drivers of higher compensation that other allied health professionals may be receiving.